 Tax Withholding

 This provision only affects your federal income tax.
-It doesn’t change the Social Security and Medicare taxes withheld from your paychecks, or if you’re paid by a 1099, the self-employment tax you must pay in addition to the regular income tax.
+It doesn’t change the Social Security and Medicare taxes withheld from your paychecks.
+If you’re paid by a 1099, it doesn’t reduce the self-employment tax you must pay in addition to the regular income tax.
 It doesn’t reduce your state taxes.

 The IRS will make changes to payroll tax withholding to treat tips differently, but the changes won’t start until 2026.
 You won’t see any change in your paychecks in 2025 unless you change your tax withholding with your employer.